influxdata/docs-v2/content/v2.0/influxdb-templates/_index.md

 [Kubernetes Custom Resource Definitions (CRD)](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/).
 {{% /note %}}

-The `metadata.name` field in manifests uniquely identify each resource in the template.
+The `metadata.name` field in manifests uniquely identifies each resource in the template.
 `metadata.name` values must be [DNS-1123](https://tools.ietf.org/html/rfc1123) compliant.
-If templated resources depend on other InfluxDB resources, all dependencies must be provided in the template.
+If resources in the template depend on other InfluxDB resources, all dependencies must be included in the template.

 _See [Create an InfluxDB template](/v2.0/influxdb-templates/create/) for information about generating template manifests._